tgrants/grade-check/README.md

 		- Add `-d` flag to run in background

 ## Updating

-> [!WARNING]
->
-> Migrating your data to a new version is currently not supported, but will be in the future.

 - Read the [changelogs](https://github.com/tgrants/grade-check/releases)
 - Pull the latest changes `git pull`